mixxxdj/manual/source/chapters/user_interface.rst

 **Cover Art**
   The cover art of the track loaded into the deck is displayed on the left side of the track.
 This is the same as the cover art that is shown under the :guilabel:`Cover Art` column heading in the Mixxx library.
   In Deere skin you can choose to enable or disable the cover art by clicking the gear icon in the upper right corner, then toggling the :menuselection:`Decks --> Cover Art` option.
 Clicking on the cover art will expand it into a full blown image.
+  The cover art is also shown in the Vinyl Widget next to the :ref:`parallel waveforms <interface-waveform>`.

 .. _interface-waveform: